FTTP vs FTTC: what is the difference?

 How do you check availability?

-Use an address-level checker rather than postcode averages.
-Availability can vary by building—especially in flats or new builds.
+Use an address-level checker rather than relying on postcode averages.

 What are the installation differences?